Shogoin Turnip (30 Days)

-A classis Japanese turnip, as with American varieties it is used both for the roots and the tops.
-Plants quickly mature to a height of 20 inches and lovely, round 4 inch diameter roots are developed.
+The Shogoin Turnip is a classic Japanese turnip.
+As with American varieties, it is used both for the roots and the tops.
+Plants quickly mature to a height of 20 inches while lovely, round 4 inch diameter roots are developed.
 Shogoin is often pickled, used in soups, braised, or in a salad.
 Since it is such a quick grower it also makes a good fall crop.
-100 seeds.

 Germination Temperature: Optimum soil temperatures 60-75ºF.

 Sowing Outdoors: Starting in early spring through late summer.
 Sow 1/2-1" apart, thin to 3-6" apart, soon after the seedlings emerge.
 Sow every 7-10 days for a continuous harvest.

 How much does a packet plant: 8 foot single row

 Harvest: Leafy greens and roots from baby to full size.
 The younger the roots the more tender better flavor.

 Tips: The Shogoin Turnip needs rapid growth for optimum results.
 Provide fertile soil and consistent moisture.
 Amend with compost at planting time if needed.